Analysts expect to see significant changes this April with the US economy, inflation, and mortgage rates.

 Pre-approval is when you work with a mortgage company before finding a home, to determine how much you’re able to borrow.
 This helps you in several ways.
 Once you’ve been pre-approved for a certain amount, you’ll be able to focus your shopping efforts within that price range.
 Additionally, sellers will be more inclined to accept your offer.
 Pre-approval is a good place to start, when buying a home in Washington State.

-Need a home loan?
 If you’re in the market to buy a home in Washington State, Sammamish Mortgage is available to help.
 We offer a wide variety of mortgage programs and tools with flexible qualification criteria.
-We’ve been helping buyers obtain the mortgages they need in Oregon, Washington, Colorado, and Idaho for over 25 years, and we’d love to help you too.
+We’ve been helping buyers obtain the mortgages they need in Oregon, Washington, Colorado, and Idaho since 1992, and we’d love to help you too.
 Please contact us today to get started.
-Last Updated: